Net neutrality: What does U.S. vote mean for the world?

 Canada and certain countries in the European Union offer more reliable role models for net neutrality, according to Graham Webster, China digital economy fellow at New America.

-Canadian President Justin Trudeau has expressed his concern about the U.S. plans to roll back net neutrality.
+Canadian Prime Minister Justin Trudeau has expressed his concern about the U.S. plans to roll back net neutrality.

 The European Union introduced rules in 2015 that it said would ensure that all content is treated equally and that there's no "fast" or "slow" lanes for certain types of online content.
 Some specific types of content such as critical healthcare data could be granted special rights to ensure it always operates smoothly.

-Note: Correction: An earlier version of this story misstated Canadian Prime Minister Justin Trudeau's title.